 Administers and interprets a variety of tests, such as air and bone conduction, and speech reception and discrimination tests, to determine the type and degree of hearing impairment, site of damage, and effects on comprehension and speech.
 Evaluates test results in relation to behavioral, social, educational, and medical information obtained from patients, families, teachers, and other professionals.
-Requires a master's degree and a 9 month fellowship.
-Also requires 0-2 years of experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
+May require Doctor of Audiology (Au.D.) in some states.
+Requires a master's degree of Audiology.
 Typically reports to a supervisor/manager.
+Typically requires Certificate of Clinical Competence (CCC-A).
+Requires applicable state license.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
+View full job description